-is a federally funded program to provide training assistance to dislocated individuals.
+WIOA is a federally funded program to provide training assistance to dislocated individuals.
 Students may qualify for tuition assistance, book allowances and tool assistance.
 Interested dislocated workers should apply at their local Alabama State Employment Service.
+WIOA is managed in Calhoun's Business Office.